anna-ceslavska/enrollment-prediction-eda_pca/README.md

 The final dataset is stored in `reduced_admits`.

+---

 ## Output

 - PCA variance explained and scree plot
 - PCA biplot for variable contributions
 - Reduced dataset with irrelevant features removed
 - Summary statistics generated using `skimr`

+---

 ## Author

 **Anna Ceslavska**
-Senior at Lake Forest College | Data Science & Economics
+Senior at Lake Forest College
+Majors: Data Science and Economics